publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch51/m__us_usc_t7_s2025.md

         (3) __Prohibition on receipt of performance bonus payments__

-            A State agency shall not be eligible for a performance bonus payment with respect to any fiscal year for which the State agency has a liability amount established under subsection (c)(1)(C) of this section.
+            A State agency shall not be eligible for a performance bonus payment with respect to any fiscal year for which the State agency has a liability amount established under subsection (c)(1)(C).

         (4) __Payments not subject to judicial review__